Criteria by type of participant

 Performance indicator's objective:

-Improve the health of aquatic ecosystems in the port’s immediate and extended zones of influence.
+Improve the condition and/or quality of aquatic ecosystems in the participant’s immediate zone of influence and beyond.

 Notes :

-• In this context, aquatic ecosystems include any body of water or watercourse in the immediate and extended zones of influence of the port, including, for example, port waters, the shoreline, as well as surrounding streams, rivers, and wetlands.
+• In this context, aquatic ecosystems include any body of water or watercourse in the participant’s immediate zone of influence and beyond, including, for example, port waters, the shoreline, as well as surrounding streams, rivers, and wetlands.

 Level 1